The term ‘serving’ can mean different things to different people.

 In 2005 I began my first permanent job in a secondary school in South London as a behaviour officer.
 I cannot tell you how proud I was of myself.
 Before then I was a youth keyworker for a community centre based in Camden.
 I think being a keyworker ignited my interest in working with children more than ever before.
 Although I came against some challenges in that job, I still had a good time and realised I had a knack for working with children displaying challenging behaviour.

 During the early stages of being a behaviour officer I remember having to confront some rather boisterous young people (boisterous is not the word I would usually use but I’m being PC here!).
 My goodness, my stomach would do flips.
 There were occasions when I didn’t want to confront these young humans but it was my job, and you know what?
 I felt the discomfort and did it anyway.
 It was through these instances where I began realising I am talking and they’re actually listening.
 I don’t think they always paid attention to what I was saying but I think my manner caught their attention.
-My approach was firm but fair.
+My approach was firm but fair, still is.
 I showed a lot of tough love towards those children but they knew where they stood with me.
 I listened.
 I was honest.
 I was present.
 I cared.

 Of course I wasn’t everyone’s cup of tea.
 Some children hated the bones off me but that was fine.
 They knew where they stood and knew I embodied discipline, order, support, advice, love and care.